pilcrowonpaper/pilcrow/src/posts/how-i-would-do-auth.md

 I think both single-use OTPs and links work and their expiration will be similar to email verification.
 I would hash the code or token just to be safe, especially since it's not really hard.

 2FA should be required even for password resets.

+## Did I miss anything?

+Let me know on Twitter or Discord if there's anything I should add to the post.